Sicos1977/QuartzWebApi/README.md

 Errors returned
 ===============

-When an error occures this is returned a .NET exception in JSON form like this
+When an error occures this is returned as a .NET exception in JSON format like this

 ```json
 {